GUID Wiki - Complete Technical Reference

-A practical, developer-friendly wiki about UUID / GUID versions with technical details, security and privacy considerations, standards (RFCs), comparisons, database implications and common pitfalls.
+A practical, developer-friendly wiki about GUID (also known as a UUID) versions with technical details, security and privacy considerations, standards (RFCs), comparisons, database implications and common pitfalls.

 Universally Unique IDentifier (UUID) / Globally Unique IDentifier (GUID) - Wikipedia